ShaniceDuncan/Fotomatic/README.md

 # Fotomatic
-Codecademy Off-Platform Project Fotomatic Practices:
+The Off-Platform Project from Codecademy, "Fotomatic", Practices:
 - CSS Grid
 - Responsive Design
 - Documentation and Research